ipasir2/ipasir2-cpp/README.md

 **Caveat:** Like IPASIR-2, this project is work in progress.
 See [changelog](CHANGELOG.md).

-## How to use
+## Integrating `ipasir2-cpp`

 This library is header-only.
-An easy way for integrating this library is to add it as a Git submodule, and add the `include` directory to your include path.
-Alternatively, you can copy the headers into your application.
+The most convenient way of using this project is to add it as a git submodule, and to add `include` to your include path.
+The headers depend on the main IPASIR-2 header `ipasir2.h`, which is provided in `deps/ipasir2`.

+In CMake projects, you can also add this project via `add_subdirectory()`, which creates a target `ipasir2cpp` carrying all needed include paths (`include` and `deps/ipasir2`).

 TODO: link latest release tag

 ## Example

-See the `examples` directory.
-The most basic one is `01_readme.cpp`:
+See the `examples` directory. `01_readme.cpp` shows how to solve a simple problem instance:

 ```
 namespace ip2 = ipasir2;